YAG Laser capsulotomy is a type of laser treatment for a condition called posterior capsular pacification (PCO).

 What happens after laser treatment?

-Following the laser, your vision will be blurred for few hours, due to the effect of both the dilating drops and the bright flash of the laser.
+Following the laser, your vision will be blurred for a few hours, due to the effect of both the dilating drops and the bright flash of the laser.
 You will usually feel improvement in your vision from the next day and you can resume driving and normal activities.
 You may notice some floaters, which usually resolve in a few days or weeks.

 How successful is the laser in improving vision?